Hsieh Su-wei: 2021: First major singles quarterfinal, third Wimbledon and Indian Wells doubles titles

 Hsieh began the year at the Abu Dhabi Open, where she partnered with Krejčíková, and was upset by Aoyama and Shibahara in the quarterfinals.
 After a first-round loss at the Melbourne Open, she entered the Australian Open in both singles and doubles, pairing again with Strýcová.
-While the veteran pair were upset in the second round by the unseeded team of Darija Jurak and Nina Stojanović, Hsieh defeated qualifier Tsvetana Pironkova, US Open champion Bianca Andreescu, and French Open finalists Sara Errani and Markéta Vondroušová to reach her maiden Grand Slam quarterfinal in singles.
+While the veteran pair were upset in the second round by the unseeded team of Darija Jurak and Nina Stojanović, Hsieh defeated qualifier Tsvetana Pironkova, US Open champion Bianca Andreescu, and French Open finalists Sara Errani and Markéta Vondroušová to reach her first Grand Slam tournament quarterfinal in singles.
 At age 35, she became the oldest debutante at a major quarterfinal, where she lost to Naomi Osaka in straight sets.

-At Wimbledon, Hsieh partnered with Elise Mertens to win the doubles title for the third time, beating Veronika Kudermetova and Elena Vesnina in the final, after saving two championship points.
+At Wimbledon, Hsieh and Mertens won the doubles title for the third time, beating Veronika Kudermetova and Elena Vesnina in the final, after saving two championship points.

-In Indian Wells, Hsieh and Mertens won the doubles title, defeating Veronika Kudermetova and Elena Rybakina in the final.
+In Indian Wells, Hsieh and Mertens won the doubles title, defeating Kudermetova and Elena Rybakina in the final.
 It was Hsieh's third Indian Wells doubles title, each with a different partner, and her 12th WTA 1000 title overall.
 Following Indian Wells, she returned to No. 1 in doubles (since September 2021).

 Hsieh and Mertens qualified for the WTA Finals in doubles.
-They reached the final, but lost to Barbora Krejčíková and Katerina Siniaková, 3–6, 4–6.
+They reached the final, but lost to Krejčíková and Siniaková, in straight sets.
 Hsieh finished the year ranked world No. 3 in doubles.

-Before the WTA Finals, she wrote on her Facebook page that she was taking an extended break after the Finals to heal an on-going injury.
+Before the WTA Finals, she wrote on her Facebook page that she was taking an extended break after the Finals to heal an injury.